-- a) Students [are being/have been] relocated to an evacuation site. - b) We will remain at the evacuation location until the danger passes. - c) We are working hard to keep everyone safe.
+- a) Students [are being/have been] relocated to an evacuation site. - b) We will remain at the evacuation location until the danger passes. - c) We are working hard [with response agencies] to keep everyone safe.

 3) Be prepared to follow official institutions.